USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 <outputpopulation value="false"/>
 ```

-Allows output population.
+If set to true, include vehicle population counts in the output database if calculated during the MOVES run.
 It can only be set to "true" for onroad runs.
-This element is not necessary to complete a MOVES run and may be omitted from a runspec.
+This element is not necessary to complete a MOVES run and may be omitted from a RunSpec.

 ## Scale input database